 To demonstrate this reduced capacity, you must provide a completed SIRA certificate of capacity to your employer or the insurer.
 Watch this short video to find out more about the certificate of capacity.

-- determine liability.
+- determine liability

-- what the reasonable excuse is;
+- details of the reasonable excuse,

 If the insurer has issued a reasonable excuse, you may complete a claim form.
 Once the claim form is received by the insurer, they have 21 days to: